 Scientist Franz Max Albert Kramer worked as a psychiatrist in Poland and the Netherlands in the early twentieth century and is known for his contributions to research on psychological conditions that experts call hyperkinetic syndromes.
 Children with hyperkinetic syndromes display inattention, overactivity, and impulsivity.
 Along with scientist Hans Pollnow, Kramer defined a specific kind of hyperkinetic syndrome based on an initial case study of seventeen children, initially known as Kramer-Pollnow Syndrome.
-In 1980, the third edition of the Diagnostic and Statistical Manual of Mental Disorders, or DSM-III, renamed Kramer-Pollnow syndrome to be attention deficit disorder, or ADD.
+In 1980, the third edition of the Diagnostic and Statistical Manual of Mental Disorders, or DSM-III, changed the name from Kramer-Pollnow syndrome attention deficit disorder, or ADD.
 A later revision, in 1987, renamed it attention deficit hyperactivity disorder, or ADHD.
 Kramer advanced child psychiatry research by laying the groundwork for further research on and understanding of what experts call, as of 2021, ADHD.

 Arthur Earl Walker was a medical researcher and physician who studied the brain and neurosurgery in the United States during the twentieth century.
 Walker examined the connections of the thalamus to the rest of the brain and how the thalamus coordinates sensory signals.
 The thalamus is a cluster of nerve cells located between the two hemispheres of the brain and it is responsible for consciousness and sensory interpretation.
 While studying the thalamus, Walker noticed that cerebral spinal fluid, the clear fluid surrounding the brain and spinal cord, sometimes became obstructed in certain parts of the brain in infants.
 Scientists linked the cerebral spinal fluid obstruction with a congenital brain malformation, later called Dandy-Walker Syndrome.
 Walker's work on the brain and cerebral spinal fluid enabled early diagnosis and treatment for complications in the development of the brain.